makrai/notes/sun2006-multiling-sentiment.md

     lexification of emotion concepts.
 Our
   * capture cross-cultural similarities and align well with existing work in sociolinguistics and linguistic anthropology
-* downstream task of choosing transfer languages for cross-lingual sentiment ana
+* downstream task of choosing transfer languages for cross-lingual sentiment
   * corroborate [alátámaszt] the effectiveness of pragmatically-driven transfer

 # 1 Introduction